ultranaut/dotfiles/README.md

 # dotfiles
-Word.
+This is my dotfiles repo.
+There are many like it, but this one is mine.

 ## Installation

-Install to `~/.dotfiles` and run `setup.py`:
+Clone the repository and run the setup script:

+    git clone https://github.com/ultranaut/dotfiles.git ~/.dotfiles
     cd ~
-    git clone https://github.com/ultranaut/dotfiles.git ~/.dotfiles
-    ~/.dotfiles/setup.py

-Switch to working directory and fetch submodules:

-    cd ~/.dotfiles
-    git submodule init
-    git submodule update

-The `git-submodule init` and `git-submodule update` can be combined:

-    git submodule update --init
+    setup.py

+`setup.py` creates symlinks and fetches and initializes the submodules.

 Change login shell to zsh: